 Location: Soufriere, St. Lucia

-At about 0230 this morning we sighted the first lights of land on the other side of the ocean we have been sailing across for the last two weeks.
-The dimly lit but definitely there lights of Martinique were there as we finished out watch, the green hills of St Lucia wouldn’t be visible until the sun came up.
-The morning continued and we cleaned Argo up as we motored down the west coast to moor in Soufriere.
-After a big BA to get the boat back to its sparkling self people were busy finishing off their OCE research projects for the presentations tonight and tomorrow.
-We have a mere two weeks left of the trip and its going to be busy, so with a quiet sleep planned tonight we polished off the raisin bread Jesse made and got ready for some research diving with the SMMA tomorrow.
-And it is with a slightly sad farewell that we will great the end of Movember tomorrow, many of the gents on board are sporting supper soup strainers and handle bars with a telemarketer thrown in for good luck.
-Although I think I will be looked at more favorably clean shaven and certainly cooler.
+At about 0230 this morning, we sighted the first lights of land on the other side of the ocean we have been sailing across for the last two weeks.
+The dimly lit but definitely their lights of Martinique were there as we finished our watch.
+The green hills of St Lucia wouldn’t be visible until the sun came up.
+The morning continued, and we cleaned Argo up as we motored down the west coast to moor in Soufriere.
+After a big BA to get the boat back to its sparkling self, people were busy finishing off their OCE research projects for the presentations tonight and tomorrow.
+We have a mere two weeks left of the trip, and it’s going to be busy, so with a quiet sleep planned tonight, we polished off the raisin bread Jesse made and got ready for some research diving with the SMMA tomorrow.
+And it is with a slightly sad farewell that we will great the end of Movember tomorrow.
+Many of the gents on board are sporting supper soup strainers and handlebars with a telemarketer thrown in for good luck.
+Although I think I will be looked at more favorably clean-shaven and certainly cooler.

 Related VoyageView All Voyages